philgyford/col-scraper/README.md

 # City of London councillors data scraper

-This repo provides several things:
+This repository provides several things:

 1. A script that scrapes data from pages at [City of London's Councillors][colc] and saves them into JSON files, which area included here in the `data/` directory. (`scrape_members.py`)